Life As an Oil and Gas Derrick Operator

 - Data entry software

-How Long Does it Take to Become an Oil & Gas Derrick Operator?
+What work experience do I need to become an Oil & Gas Derrick Operator?

-Where do Oil and Gas Derrick Operators Work?
+Where Oil and Gas Derrick Operators Are Employed

 Image Credit: Tomwsulcer via Creative Commons CC0 1.0 Universal Public Domain Dedication